 Throughout the final semester at Zumberge Library, preparations were made to move the entire collection quickly, since renovations on the old library would begin two weeks after the semester ended.
 Teams worked hard to prepare materials for the two Automated Storage and Retrieval Systems, as well as the books on open stacks.

 Grand Valley President Thomas J. Haas wanted graduating seniors and returning students to get a peek of the new library before heading home for the summer.
-During the event Lee Van Orsdel, dean of Grand Valleys University Libraries; and James Moyer, associate vice president for Facilities Planning answered questions and chatted with students who were guided through select areas.
+During the event Lee Van Orsdel, Dean of Grand Valleys University Libraries; and James Moyer, associate vice president for Facilities Planning answered questions and chatted with students who were guided through select areas.
 Other library staff were also on site to point out key areas.
 Students were excited and snapped photos with their cell phones, tweeted to their friends and posted to social media sites.

 Zumberge Library closed its doors to patrons April 26, and the work began moving the collections to the new library.
-For three days, beginning May 3, most of the 145,000 books in Zumberge were be moved in sequential order on rolling carts to the Mary Idema Pew Library.
+For three days, beginning May 3, most of the 145,000 books in Zumberge were moved in sequential order on rolling carts to the Mary Idema Pew Library.
 Then we began the daunting task of loading nearly 180,000 items into the automatic storage and retrieval system.

 On June 24, 2013, the Mary Idema Pew Library Learning and Information Commons opened to the public.
 Plenty of oohs and aahs were heard throughout the building.